tlswg/tls13-spec/draft-ietf-tls-tls13.md

 indicated in the "supported_groups" extension.
-If a HelloRetryRequest was received, the client MUST verify that the selected NamedGroup matches that supplied in the selected_group field and MUST abort the connection with a "illegal_parameter" alert if it does not.
+If a HelloRetryRequest was received, the client MUST verify that the selected NamedGroup matches that supplied in the selected_group field and MUST abort the connection with an "illegal_parameter" alert if it does not.

 [[TODO: Recommendation about what the client offers.
 Presumably which integer DH groups and which curves.]]